NILAY1556/NILAY1556/README.md

 ## Exploring...
 - **Transformer Limitations and Solutions** (30-07-25)
-  This content explores Transformer limitations including quadratic memory complexity, diminishing returns with large context windows, and challenges in reasoning tasks.
-Solutions discussed include sparse/approximate attention, biasing towards recent data, selective attention, and Chain of Thought prompting for symbolic reasoning.
+  Explores transformer limitations including quadratic memory complexity, addressed by sparse/approximate attention and FlashAttention.
+Discusses diminishing returns with large contexts via recency biasing (MEGA) and selective attention (LaMDA, CEMA).
+Highlights transformer's statistical correlation ability for reasoning tasks and the need for techniques like Chain-of-Thought (CoT).

-- **Exploring LLM Projects** (29-07-25)
+- **Exploring AI Project Opal** (29-07-25)
-  Reviewed Google DeepMind's Opal project and explored key GitHub repositories including Graphrag-toolkit and Awesome-LLM-Apps for language model applications.
+  Reviewed Google DeepMind's Opal project and relevant GitHub repositories including graphrag-toolkit and awesome-llm-apps, focusing on AI and LLM applications.
   [opal](https://opal.withgoogle.com/)
   [graphrag-toolkit](https://github.com/awslabs/graphrag-toolkit)

 - **DiffusionLM Architecture Explained** (28-07-25)
-  This learning content covers DiffusionLM, a concept that gained traction from Google DeepMind.
-Key architectural details are outlined in two papers: LaViDa and MMaDA.
+  Explores DiffusionLM, a popular architecture, detailing its components through two key research papers: LaViDa and MMaDA.
   [LaViDa](https://arxiv.org/abs/2505.16839)
   [MMaDA](https://arxiv.org/abs/2505.15809)

 ## Pull Requests
 - Opened a [PR](https://github.com/mem0ai/mem0/pull/3141) in [mem0ai/mem0]: feat:vLLM-embedder (2025-07-12)
-  > AI Summary: @NILAY1556 has introduced vLLM integration for embeddings support, addressing issue #3101.
-This significant new feature enhances the project's capabilities by enabling advanced language model embeddings.
-The changes have been thoroughly tested, and adherence to project style guidelines and comprehensive documentation updates have been confirmed.
-The contribution includes robust testing to ensure effectiveness and passes existing unit tests, demonstrating a high level of code quality and integration.
+  > AI Summary: @NILAY1556 has introduced vLLM integration for embeddings, addressing an existing issue.
+This pull request represents a new feature addition, enhancing the project's capabilities without breaking existing functionality.
+The changes have been thoroughly tested via a test script and adhere to the project's coding style guidelines.
+Documentation updates have been made accordingly, ensuring no new warnings are generated and all tests, both new and existing, pass successfully.

 ## Starred Repositories
 - Starred [osmandkitay/aura](https://github.com/osmandkitay/aura) on 2025-08-07